AnyChart/docs.anychart.com/Stock_Charts/Series/Spline_Area.md

 ### Data

-Data in stocks should be set in the table format.
-It can be arranged in two ways: as array of arrays and as array of objects.
-Let's create two samples demonstrating the same data that will be arranged differently.
+The data in stocks should be formatted as a table, there are two ways of setting it: as an array of arrays or as an array of objects.

+Here is how to set data as an array of arrays, array contains values and then you map the data set to tell the component which column contains values.

 ```
 // set the data